-Compass Pathways (NASDAQ:CMPS) and MindMed (NASDAQ:MNMD) remain the only two companies in psychedelics to reach a major U.S. stock exchange.
+Compass Pathways CMPS and MindMed MNMD remain the only two companies in psychedelics to reach a major U.S. stock exchange.
 Both companies presented net losses associated with R&D expenses, as entities in the space race towards gaining ground in a sector that still hasn’t reached early maturity or profitability.

 Both companies presented strong cash positions to advance their research pipelines.

 Compass, Pressing On Psilocybin: Compass highlighted the issuing of two new patents and a post-quarter equity financing round of $144 million.

 The company is currently pushing psilocybin through a phase 2b clinical trial.
 In March, Compass was granted two new patents.

 Compass reported a net loss for the first quarter of $12.7 million.
 R&D expenses were $6.9 million and general and administrative expenses were $6.7 million.

 Compass’s cash position was $179.5 million as of March 31, but the company completed a new raise in May, with a public offering for total gross proceeds of $144 million.

 MindMed Betting On Expanded R&D Pipeline: Mindmed also announced its financials for the first quarter of 2021, with total assets as of March 31 at $201 million.

 Cash represents $160 million the total, which includes an upsized financing of $73 million and a private placement of $15.4 million, raised in the first quarter of this year.

 The company reported $10 million in net spendings on operating activities for the quarter, with net and comprehensive loss reaching $14 million.